 - Use it as a topping for pancakes and French toast instead of syrup.
 Mix it with vegan cream cheese for a crepe filling.
 Add the jam to overnight oats.

-- Fold it into vegan yogurt, make a parfait, spread it on top of toast or English muffins.
+- Fold it into vegan yogurt, make a parfait, or spread it on toast or English muffins.

-- You can add the Fig Whiskey Jam to puff pastry squares; add vegan cream cheese, chopped nuts, and bake.
+- Add the Fig Whiskey Jam to puff pastry squares, add vegan cream cheese and chopped nuts, and bake.
 Substitute the Fig Whiskey Jam for cranberry jam in my Vegan Cranberry Cream Cheese Bites.

 More dessert recipes